Where Should I Look? Optimised Gaze Control for Whole-Body Collision Avoidance in Dynamic Environments: Greedy Voxelised Cost Optimisation

-We use the camera's projected cone of vision to reset voxel times, rather than raycasting, because this avoids reward allocation for regions of space that we know cannot currently be observed.
-For example, if the camera is currently facing a wall, we do not wish to allocate reward for the voxels on the other side of the wall, as the raycasting approach would, since the robot will not be able to observe these voxels without base motion of the robot.
-Instead, our approach can result in voxels on the other side of surface boundaries being labelled as observed.
-However, this is not a problem due to our method of incrementing the `time last observed' and applying a threshold, $\tau_{c}$.
+We use the camera's projected cone of vision (field-of-view cone) to reset voxel observation times, rather than raycasting, so as to avoid reward allocation for regions of space that we know cannot currently be observed.
+Raycasting in the perception pipeline is performed between the camera and an observed pointcloud against which the rays will terminate in collision.
+However, in the gaze control problem, we do not consider whether regions of space are denoted as free, occupied, or unknown---only whether they have been observed recently enough.
+For example, some camera positions may result in facing a wall; in these cases, a raycasting approach would terminate at the wall (leaving the space behind the surface as `unknown'), and not reset `time last observed' counters on the other side of the wall.
+The lack of resetting these counters may wrongly encourage the optimisation to face the wall again so as to observe these unobservable voxels.
+Hence, we instead opt for a field-of-view cone which instead can result in voxels on the other side of surface boundaries being labelled as observed for the purposes of gaze control optimisation.
+On first inspection, the reader may be inclined to think that in these instances, the method will now discourage the robot from observing the other side of the wall for future times.
+However, this is not a problem due to our method of incrementing the `time last observed', independent of their occupancy, and applying a threshold, $\tau_{c}$.
 In our wall analogy, over time, the robot will try to allocate reward to the previously unobservable areas of space and if the robot has moved to a location in which the robot's vision is no longer obstructed by a wall, then the voxels may be observed in the optimisation.